detekt/detekt/README.md

 #### <a name="gradleplugin">Using the detekt-gradle-plugin</a>

-Use the groovy or kotlin dsl of gradle and configure the detekt closure as described [here](#closure).
+Use the Groovy or Kotlin DSL of Gradle to apply the detekt Gradle Plugin.
+You can further configure the Plugin using the detekt closure as described [here](#closure).

 ##### <a name="gradlegroovy">Configuration when using groovy dsl</a>
 For gradle version >= 2.1